 3.2 Prevalence of Procamallanus laeviconchus and Contracaecum sp. according to attachment sites (organs) in the catfish Clarias anguillaris

 The prevalence of nematode parasites across different attachment sites in Clarias anguillaris is illustrated in Figure 2.
-Analysis of this figure revealed that Procamallanus laeviconchus exhibits the highest prevalence in the stomach (30%), followed by the intestine (23%) and the general body cavity (9.13%).
-A Chi-square test indicated significant differences in the infestation rates of P. laeviconchus among the various organs (p < 0.05), confirming that the stomach is the primary site of parasitism in this host species.
-Regarding Contracaecum sp., the highest prevalence was recorded in the general body cavity (12%), followed by the stomach (4%) and intestine (2.15%).
+Analysis of this figure revealed that Procamallanus laeviconchus exhibited the highest prevalence in the stomach (30%) (p < 0.05) , followed by the intestine (23%) and the general body cavity (9.13%)..
+Regarding Contracaecum sp., the highest prevalence was recorded in the general body cavity (12%) (p < 0.05), followed by the stomach (4%) and intestine (2.15%).
 Chi-square test also demonstrated a significantly distribution of Contracaecum sp. among the organs of C. anguillaris (p < 0.05), with the general body cavity identified as the predominant site of infestation.

-3.3 Prevalence of Procamallanus laeviconchus and Contracaecum sp. infesting the Catfish Clarias anguillaris according to seasonal variation
+3.3 Prevalence of Procamallanus laeviconchus and Contracaecum sp. infesting the Clarias anguillaris according to seasonal variation

 The overall prevalence rates observed were 41.13% for the nematode Procamallanus laeviconchus and 11.83% for Contracaecum sp.
 These parasites are considered intermediate or secondary species within the parasitic xenocommunity.
 Their prevalences fluctuated during the year